pkoperwas/satellite-installation-steps/README.md

 - OS: Red Hat Enterprise Linux 8.10 (RHEL9 is still not supported)
 - 4-core CPU (you can reduce to 2-core after installation in case of LAB envorinment)
-- 20 GB RAM (you can reduce to 6GB after installation in case of LAB envorinment)
+- 20 GB RAM (you can reduce to 8 GB after installation in case of LAB envorinment)
-- 6 GB SWAP
+- 8 GB SWAP
 - A unique host name, which can contain lower-case letters, numbers, dots (.) and hyphens (-)
 - A current Red Hat Satellite subscription
 - Full forward and reverse DNS resolution using a fully-qualified domain name